QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

    :math:`A, B, C, R, Q, W` matrices for each of the :math:`n` states of the world

-2. Use the **LQ_markov** class to solve the resulting n-state Markov jump LQ problem
+2. Use the **LQ_markov** class to solve the resulting n-state Markov jump ``LQ`` problem

-Example Showing the Importance of the Penalty on Different Issuance across Maturities
+Example Showing the Importance of the Penalty on Different Issuance Across Maturities
 -------------------------------------------------------------------------------------

 To implement a simple example of the two-period model, we assume that